 SATURDAY, JUNE 2ND

-— Join Us in Celebrating the Changing of the Seasons – Invite your guests with a card as fresh as the fall air.
-Use this template for your next get-together.
+Invite your guests with a card as fresh as the fall air.
+Use the “Rake It In” Card template for your next get-together.

 Saturday, October 6th

-No matter what kind of fall party you want to throw, there’s one thing that will always make it special: the people you love.
+No matter what kind of fall party you want to throw, the people you love really make it special.
 Whether you’re planning a flag football fest or a birthday bonfire, your nearest and dearest will bring joy, laughter, and moments you’ll remember forever.
 That’s why your invitation should always feel as special as the person you’re sending it to.

 For fall-themed invitations that your guests will love, look no further than Paperless Post.
 Unique, beautiful, and practical, Paperless Post’s selection of online fall invitations is perfect for every fall celebration.
 RSVP “Yes” to beautiful invitations with Paperless Post!